Worry grows for Iran woman athlete who climbed without hijab - WHIZ News

 The decision by Elnaz Rekabi, a multiple medalist in competitions, to forgo the headscarf, or hijab, came as protests sparked by the Sept.
 16 death in custody of a 22-year-old woman have entered a fifth week.
 Mahsa Amini was detained by the country’s morality police over her clothing.

-The demonstrations, drawing school-age children, oil workers and others to the street, represent the most-serious challenge to Iran’s theocracy since the mass protests surrounding its disputed 2009 presidential election.
+The demonstrations, drawing school-age children, oil workers and others to the street in over 100 cities, represent the most-serious challenge to Iran’s theocracy since the mass protests surrounding its disputed 2009 presidential election.

 Rekabi left Seoul on a Tuesday morning flight, the Iranian Embassy in South Korea said.
 The BBC’s Persian service, which has extensive contacts within Iran despite being banned from operating there, quoted an unnamed “informed source” who described Iranian officials as seizing both Rekabi’s mobile phone and passport.